bmxdemo/bmxproject/logbook/postings/20180226_Spectrometer_Modeling/index.md

 5. Model amp chain output signal
 6. Model output filter output signal
 7. Model aliasing
-8. Results (simulated spectrometer output) for various test cases
+8. Results (simulated spectrometer output) for a few test cases
 9. Conclusion

 ### 1. Read in the S21 data for Lorch filters from VNA

-The VNA scan was taken from 20kHz to 4.8GHz (20 - 4800000kHz)).
+The [VNA scan](postings/20170327_LorchFilterMeasurements/index.md) was taken from 20kHz to 4.8GHz (20 - 4800000kHz)).
 These scans are taken as the bandpass function further down the model.
 The dataset contains 10008 points.
 A 10008 element vector ranging from 20 to 4800000 provides a frequency axis.

 **Lorch filter "AU1" passband (dB):**
 <img src="AU1Passband_dB.png" width="800" height="200">